 If I could have seen this ordeal coming, I would have prevented it.
 Despite everything we tried to do to keep her safe, we just couldn’t see this coming.

-We’ve had a lot of time to talk, cry, and reflect on what happened and how to make sure this never happens to our children or hopefully any child again.
+We’ve had a lot of time to talk, cry, and reflect on what happened with this near drowning accident and how to make sure this never happens to our children or hopefully any child again.

 1.)
 Having more adults (aka more sets of eyes) around can be beneficial, or hurtful.
 It’s easy to identify that I let my guard down when it came to watching Hadley closely because I assumed there were more people to watch her, but in this situation more people actually served as a distraction.
 We all indirectly thought someone else was watching her.